jacksund/simmate/docs/getting_started/custom_workflows/update_an_existing_workflow.md

-# Updating settings for a workflow
+# Modifying Workflow Settings

 !!! danger
-    The methods described in this section are **generally considered bad practice**, but they are still useful for getting things started.
-After this section, we will cover to best way to update settings and create new workflows.
+    The techniques outlined in this section are **generally not recommended**, but they can be useful for initial setup.
+Following this, we will discuss the optimal method for modifying settings and creating new workflows.

 ----------------------------------------------------------------------

 ## Why isn't there a `custom_settings` option?

-We intentionally avoid the use of `workflow.run(custom_settings=...)`. **This will NOT work.** Simmate does this because we do not want to store results from customized settings in the same results table -- as this would (a) complicate analysis of many structures/systems and (b) make navigating results extremely difficult for beginners.
+We deliberately do not use `workflow.run(custom_settings=...)`. **This will NOT work.** Simmate takes this approach because we want to avoid storing results from custom settings in the same results table.
+This would (a) complicate the analysis of multiple structures/systems and (b) make navigating results extremely challenging for beginners.

-For example, reducing the `ENCUT` or changing the dispersion correction of a VASP calculation makes it so energies cannot be compared between all materials in the table, and thus, features like calculated hull energies would become inaccruate.
+For instance, altering the `ENCUT` or changing the dispersion correction of a VASP calculation would prevent energy comparisons between all materials in the table, rendering features like calculated hull energies inaccurate.

-Instead, Simmate encourages the creation of new workflows and result tables when you want to customize settings.
-This puts Simmate's emphasis on "scaling up" workflows (i.e. running a fixed workflow on thousands on materials) as opposed to "scaling out" workflows (i.e. a flexible workflow that changes on a structure-by-structure basis).
+Instead, Simmate promotes the creation of new workflows and result tables for custom settings.
+This emphasizes Simmate's focus on "scaling up" workflows (i.e., running a fixed workflow on thousands of materials) rather than "scaling out" workflows (i.e., a flexible workflow that changes on a structure-by-structure basis).

 ----------------------------------------------------------------------

-## Update settings for an existing workflow
+## Modifying settings for an existing workflow

-For very quick testing, it is still useful to customize a workflow's settings without having to create a new workflow altogether.
-There are two approaches you can take to edit your settings:
+For quick testing, it can be useful to adjust a workflow's settings without creating a new workflow.
+There are two methods to edit your settings:

 ### **OPTION 1**

-Writing input files and manually submitting a separate program
+Write input files and manually submit a separate program

 ``` bash
 # This simply writes input files